Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ---

 # 🎞 AITL Animation Demos
-A collection of animation demos visualizing **PID control, FSM, LLM, and AITL architectures**,
+A collection of animation demos that visualize **AITL control architectures** and
-as well as physical, device-level, and multiphysics behaviors.
+physical, device-level, and multiphysics behaviors over time.

-- Visualization of **PID control time responses and control flow**
+- PID control time responses and control flow
-- Role separation and interaction within **AITL structures (PID × FSM × LLM)**
+- Role separation across AITL layers (PID / FSM / NN·RL / LLM)
-- Intuitive animations of **inkjet, MEMS, and device-physics dynamics** in time and space
+- Time- and space-domain dynamics in inkjet, MEMS, and device physics

-These demos are intended to help readers **grasp system behavior and structure visually**
+These demos are intended to provide a **visual understanding of system structure and behavior**
-before diving into equations or code.
+prior to engaging with equations or code.

 [![View Demos](https://img.shields.io/badge/View-Demos-brightgreen?logo=github)](https://samizo-aitl.github.io/aitl-animation-demos/)